kneureither/unitycommunicator/README.md

 # Unity Communicator
 ## Developed @ Heidelberg Collaboratory for Image Processing
-Author: Konstantin Neureither, September 2019
+Author: Konstantin Neureither, September 2019 under the supervision of Prof. Dr. Björn Ommer

 This project delivers an easy to use Python - Unity interface for scene Rendering.